 Our adaptation is (i) non-dogmatic, (ii) experiential, learning, and eclectic according to reason, and (iii) not exclusively transsecular; includes material transformation where efficient.

 Examples of impediments or blocks are resentment, attachment and desire, anger and aversion, ignorance including mass opinion and its emergence, suffering due to ignorance, inadequate appreciation of as well as over concern with impediments.

-Examples—Meditation: (1) emptying, (2) exploration of inner realms, (3) contemplation of the ultimate, and understanding death as catalyst, (4) in action.
+Examples—Meditation: (1) emptying, (2) exploration of inner realms, (3) contemplation of the ultimate and understanding death as catalyst, (4) in action.
 Also see the templates for further examples such as Beyul.

 Place, community, and leadership.
 Is leadership essential?
 Yes as inspiration, channel, and focus; but authority is institution for its own sake rather than realization.